 Accountability also goes beyond the KPI numbers — the bigger picture is each person on the team is accountable for the commitments they’ve made to themselves and the team.
 This also goes back to the trust principle — actions that can be done on a small scale, consistently, every day.
 If someone says they’ll have that information for you by the end of the day, they are accountable for that commitment to follow through and deliver.
 They prove their trustworthiness at that moment.
 They show their accountability to the team.
 They get results.

-Management Skills Tip 5: Provide Autonomy
+Developing New Leaders Tip 5: Provide Autonomy

 No one likes a micromanager.
 If you have equipped your team leader or manager with the goals they are responsible for and have communicated clear expectations, it’s important to let them make decisions about how the work gets done and how to develop their own style to handle their day to day work.
 Make sure you’re providing them with the right tools to help them succeed (weekly meetings or daily huddles) and meeting with them on a regular basis so they have an open dialogue with you on any issues or challenges they’re facing.

 When someone is promoted to a leadership or management role, there’s excitement for the new challenge and maybe some fear at taking on a much larger responsibility.
 Take some time to think about how you set up that new leader to be successful, especially if they’ve always been able to understand concepts quickly and get results quickly.
+Help them find their own authentic leadership style.
 Taking on a team means a whole new ballgame, and there are plenty of rookie mistakes to be made.
 Equip your new leaders so that the cape they wore as a super-employee doesn’t get frayed two months into their new role as a leader.
 Trust, plan, delegate, be accountable and give them autonomy in their roles and you will have a leader that is engaged, committed to the success of the team, and 100% behind the company mission.
 They will get results, they will be happier and your company will be better off.

 If you enjoyed this post, here are some others you may like: